korarei/blender_bpm_grid/README.md

 ## Usage
 1. Open the 3D viewport UI (displayed by pressing the 'N' key).
 The panel of this add-on is in it.
 2. Open the "BPM Grid" tab.
+3. Enter the bar range and click the "Apply" button.
-3. Click the "Create" button.
+4. Click the "Create" button.

 - BPM: Enter the BPM.
 - Note: Enter the type of notes.
 For example, input 4 for quarter notes and 8 for eighth notes.